richardjelinek-fastest/sv-router/docs/guide/common/navigation.md

 ## Programmatic Navigation

-For navigation triggered by JavaScript events, use the `navigate` function:
+For navigation triggered by JavaScript events, use the `navigate` function, which also provides auto-complete and type checking for your routes:

 ::: code-group